experimentalpolitics/immigration/material/design.md

 ## Pre-treatment measures

-### Block 1: Media use
+### Block 1: Media usage

-First we want to ask a few questions about your current media use.
+First, we want to ask a few questions about your current media diet.

-**[social_view]** *(show same response options for each)* How often do you view content on the following social media platforms: Facebook, YouTube, Instagram, Twitter, Tumblr

-1. Several times a day
-2. About once a day
-3. 3 to 6 days a week
-4. 1 to 2 days a week
-5. Every few weeks
-6. Less often
-7. Never
-8. Don’t Know

-**[social_politics]** *(show same response options for each)* How often do you view content *about politics* on the following social media platforms: Facebook, Twitter, Instagram
+**[socialmedia]** *(show same response options for each, randomize order)* On average, how often do you use the following social media platforms:

+- Facebook
+- YouTube
+- Instagram
+- Twitter
+- Tumblr

 1. Several times a day
 2. About once a day